 The project also allows space for evolving technologies.
 A general-purpose computer lab features five Virtual Reality stations that allow users to build 3D models of enzymes, proteins and other molecular structures as a tool for teaching and research.

 We are excited for Langara to reopen and for this lab to be full of students!

 UBC MacLeod: A Seismic Test Case

 Our ongoing major renovation of The MacLeod Building, the electrical and computer engineering building at UBC, involves a complete gutting down of the building to its basic structural elements.
-Necessary seismic upgrades are driving the renovation, which provides a native opportunity to reconstruct the building to evolve its approach to 21st Century pedagogy.
+Necessary seismic upgrades are driving the renovation, which has provided an opportunity to reconstruct the building to evolve its approach to 21st Century learning.
 As part of the assessment, there was consideration given to not just upgrade to current code levels, but to exceed those levels.